armandojaleo/CosmoEmbedings/README.md

 ## 🧠 What Makes Us Unique

-CosmicEmbeddings is not just another AI or embedding platform.
+CosmoEmbeddings is not just another AI or embedding platform.
 Here's how we stand apart:

 - **No speculation, no tokens**: We don't use crypto incentives.
 Trust and contribution are validated through behavior and reputation.
-- **Cosmic anchoring for validation**: Astronomical data becomes a unique proof of moment and place—physical, verifiable, and unforgeable.
+- **Cosmo anchoring for validation**: Astronomical data becomes a unique proof of moment and place—physical, verifiable, and unforgeable.
 - **Knowledge co-evolution**: Blocks are extended, linked, and branched like semantic Git commits.
 - **Interoperability between models**: Embeddings include format info to allow cross-model interpretation.
 - **Privacy-first and human-agnostic**: No natural language required.
 Communication is vector-based, encrypted if needed, and machine-native.